chrisfrancisque/Aircraft-6DOF-Simulation/README.md

-# Aircraft 6‑DoF Simulator (C++17)
+# Aircraft 6-DoF Simulator (C++20)

-A small C++17 project that simulates rigid‑body dynamics in a flat‑earth frame and visualizes results with **matplotlib‑cpp** (C++ bindings over Python’s matplotlib).
+A small C++20 project that simulates rigid-body dynamics in a flat-earth frame and visualizes results with **matplotlib-cpp** (C++ bindings over Python's matplotlib).
 It includes:
-- A 12‑state 6‑DoF equations‑of‑motion (EoM) function
+- A 12-state 6-DoF equations-of-motion (EoM) function
-- Standard atmosphere (USSA‑1976) properties
+- Standard atmosphere (USSA-1976) properties
 - Several numerical integrators (Forward Euler, AB2, RK4)
-- Example “vehicles” modeled as spheres/bricks with drag approximations
+- Example "vehicles" modeled as spheres/bricks with drag approximations
 - A runnable `main_program.cpp` that sets ICs, integrates, and plots

 ---